 ENROL A YOUNG PERSON

 Thank you for your interest in our programs.
-Please see the criteria section under the form itself for more information.
+Please see the criteria section by clicking the + sign under the form itself for more information.
 You can also download the General Parent Information Package 2018 to review more detailed information.
 (If you are not the parent/guardian but have questions about the process please visit this page for information and contact information: https://winnipeg.bigbrothersbigsisters.ca/families/)

 Please note that this is NOT an application form.
 This form is to request an intake PRIOR to being requested to fill out an application form.

 Please note that due to an influx of applications and the number of youth on the waiting list, we have implemented the following schedule for client enrollment.